Mineinjava/Mineinjava.github.io/_posts/2023-7-7-Building-a-FPV-Drone.md

 title:  "Building a FPV Drone"
 date:   2023-7-7 20:59:54 -0800
 categories: Technology Engineering
+seo_title:  "Building a FPV Drone"
+excerpt: "After my 2.5in FPV drone crashed into a creek, I build a 5in drone to replace it"
 ---

 My 2.5" FPV drone crashed into a stream and I would like to replace it.